mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 If you currently manage tasks through your inbox, the prospect of maintaining a whole separate task list probably sounds tedious and annoying.
 Try it for a week.

 Before extracting my to-do list from my inbox, I never realized the power those emails held over me.
 Any time I checked my inbox, every message was sitting there, begging for my attention.
-Now, when an email requires a non-urgent response, I create a task and schedule my response for an appropriate time.
-It gives me the freedom to forget about the email because I know my to-do list will remind me at the appropriate time.
+Now, when an email requires a non-urgent response, I create a task and schedule my reply for an appropriate time.
+It gives me the freedom to forget about the email because I know my to-do list will remind me when the time is right.

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}